manya02/Fashion_Recommender/README.md

 In addition to this it will generate some special recommendations for some special products like if the uploaded image is **Women's top or Men's Shirt** then it will recommend n number or let say 5 images similar to that top or shirt plus **1 matchable jeans, 1 matchable goggle, 1 matchable shoe/sandals**.

 First, I built a clothing image classification model using a *ResNet-based model*.
 The feature layer of this model can capture fine-grained semantic clothing features like fabrics, styles, and patterns of the clothes.
 Then, using such features, the model can recommend similar clothes to the input images using *nearest neighbor search*.
+# Major Requirements/prerequisites
+>[tensorflow](https://www.tensorflow.org/)letest version or the version given in requirement.txt
+>[keras](https://keras.io/)letest version or the version given in requirement.txt
+>[pillow](https://pillow.readthedocs.io/en/stable/)letest version or the version given in requirement.txt
+>[sklearn](https://scikit-learn.org/stable/)letest version or the version given in requirement.txt
+>[numpy](https://numpy.org/)letest version or the version given in requirement.txt
+>[streamlit](https://docs.streamlit.io/)letest version or the version given in requirement.txt
+>Below i have explained the process of installation.

 ## let's see how to clone
 So before cloning, we need to know that it requires a huge **dataset**.
 A larger dataset or high-quality dataset will give you vibes like an original Shopping cart.
 But here I have used a small dataset because of a storage issue but you can change it according to your wishes.